ibi-group/datatools-server/jmeter/README.md

 ### API Integrity Script Steps

-This section is ran in all test plan modes.
+This section is run in all test plan modes.

 1. Fetch all routes
 1. Pick a random route